decentralized-identity/veramo/docs/api/daf-did-jwt.md

 ## daf-did-jwt package

-Provides a [plugin](./daf-did-jwt.jwtmessagehandler.md) for `daf-message-handler` that finds and verifies a JWT in a message
+Provides a [plugin](./daf-did-jwt.jwtmessagehandler.md) for the [MessageHandler](./daf-message-handler.messagehandler.md) that finds and verifies a JWT in a message

 ## Classes